plolil/plolil.github.io/README.md

 You may add what you like, but don't commit to master I would like to review whatever it is first, check for bugs, etc.
+(How do I change the file the site uses dammit)